 This course is built around an active classroom component.
 Attendance in all class meetings is therefore strongly advised.
 Students not attending class regularly will be at a considerable disadvantage.
+Official university policy on attendance is found in the Calendar.

 English Usage